Influencer Repeatedly Punches Sick Old Man

 Maybe a giant Marjorie Taylor Greene made of melted down machine guns, or perhaps a statue of Donald Trump himself naked, firing a semi-automatic weapon into the air, eating a burger and symbolically urinating into the waters of New York Harbor.

 Interestingly, or perhaps you want Thomas Paine curled up in the fetal position with a constant flow of tears from his eyes and thrice daily diarrhea and vomiting.
+It's up to you.

-You send in your suggestions for what would be the most appropriate replacement for the statue of
+You send in your suggestions for what would be the most appropriate replacement for the Statue of

-which concluded: Give me your tide, your poor, your huddled masses, yearning to breathe free, the wretched refuse of your teeming shore.
+which concluded, Give me your tide, your poor, your huddled masses yearning to breathe free, the wretched refuse of your teeming shore.
+Send these, the homeless,

+tempest, tossed to me.
 I lift my lamp beside the golden door.

 Perhaps you want to replace that with, Are you a huddled mass yearning to breathe free?
+Then right off.

 Something along those lines, or just simply in massive great neon letters, just suck it.
+Uh, so uh, do send in your options, um,

-and uh it will be uh we'll try and get it uh sorted out in time for january the 20th that section in the bid but do genuinely send in your suggestions and maybe we'll um
+and uh, it will be uh, we'll try and get it uh sorted out in time for January the 20th.
+That section in the bid, but do genuinely send in your suggestions, and maybe we'll um

-Well, we're going to start with Continents of the Week.
+Top story this week.
+Well, we're going to start with continents of the week.

 Asia.